 They knew both that their mother had died, and that the love shared between the parents was real.
 The mono-syllables used in the line adds both a sense of finality and clarity.

-The use of ellipses in line 5 reflects the cadences of spoken word.
+The use of ellipses in line 5 reflects the cadences of the spoken word.
 The question ‘Isn’t that right?’ shows the intimacy between the two, which is also shown through their body language:

 His head was bent down to her propped-up head.